sathya-ml/multimodal-vrnn-vae/README.md

 ## Introduction

 This project contains a PyTorch implementation of a Multimodal Variational Recurrent Neural Network (MM-VRNN) and a Multimodal Variational Autoencoder (MM-VAE).
-The same were used to produce part of the results for the PhD Thesis ["On Wiring Emotion to Words: A Bayesian Model", 2022](https://air.unimi.it/bitstream/2434/932589/2/phd_unimi_R12197.pdf) that included a multimodal generative approach to modelling affect dynamics.
+The same were used to produce part of the results for the PhD Thesis ["On Wiring Emotion to Words: A Bayesian Model" (2022)](https://air.unimi.it/bitstream/2434/932589/2/phd_unimi_R12197.pdf) that included a multimodal generative approach to modelling affect dynamics.

 The *Variational Autoencoder (VAE)* is a generative model first introduced by [Kingma et al. (2013)](https://arxiv.org/abs/1312.6114).
 To learn more about the VAE, aside from the original paper I would recommend [this blog post](https://lilianweng.github.io/posts/2018-08-12-vae/).
 The *Variational Recurrent Neural Network (VRNN)* by [Chung et al. (2015)](https://arxiv.org/abs/1511.06349) is instead a development over the standard recurrent neural network (RNN) that includes a VAE to learn a latent representation of the input data at each time step.
 The VRNN, containing the core of a RNN, allows for improved modelling of temporal dynamics in sequential data w.r.t. both standard RNNs and standard VAEs.